k2majeot/remote-control/README.md

 - **remote_server.py** – listens for WebSocket messages and converts them into mouse and keyboard events via the Windows API.
 - **http_server.py** – serves the web client (`index.html` and `send-input.js`) and a `config.json` file.
 - **send-input.js** – communicates with the remote server from the browser and sends touch or keyboard input.
+- A scroll bar on the right side sends scroll events when dragged.
-- Two finger drag on the touch area sends scroll events.
+- Two finger tap on the touch area triggers a right click.
 - Long press and drag simulates a mouse drag.

 ## Quick start